AlexanderWangY/OSC-Proximity-Documentation/docs/guide/contributing.md

 ## Pushing local changes to GitHub fork

-You can push the changes made on your local branch - branch of the fork that you have cloned locally - to the branch that exists on GitHub - also known as the remote branch - using the `git push` command:
+You can push the changes made on your local branch (branch of the fork that you have cloned locally) to the branch that exists on GitHub ( also known as the remote branch) using the `git push` command:
 ```bash
 git push <remote> <branch>
 ```